-WHO recommends that all COVID-19 infected persons be isolated and treated in a health facility but where such an arrangement is not feasible, unavailable or unsafe, patients with mild symptoms and no risk factors could be cared for at home (14).
-For many countries, limited healthcare facilities (e.g. skills and availability of healthcare workers, availability of protective equipment) means people are likely to be admitted to hospitals only if they suffer from severe disease.
+According to recommendations by WHO, all COVID-19 infected persons be isolated and treated in a health facility but where such an arrangement is not feasible, unavailable or unsafe, patients with mild symptoms and no risk factors could be cared for at home (17).
+For many countries however, limited healthcare facilities (e.g. skills and availability of healthcare workers, availability of protective equipment) means people are likely to be admitted to hospitals only if they suffer from severe disease.
 Thus, the development of models of home care is essential.
 Local health system capacities and infrastructures as well as existing NGO and community health networks are key to an effective response.
 When experiencing shortages of health facilities, authorities or indeed community groups and NGOs might repurpose available buildings or construct temporary structures to quarantine or to treat.
 This was seen initially in China but replicated in European and other countries.
 Any such arrangement requires sensitive, active engagement and communication with affected communities and local organisations to ensure appropriateness and sustainable models of care.

 For communities and countries where not all COVID-19 patients could be accommodated at health facilities or repurposed structures, or where there is the policy for healthcare resources to be allocated to the more serious cases, or where there are patients opting not to be treated at health facilities, home care for such patients has become a great concern and guidelines have been issued by WHO and some national health authorities and organisations such as the CDC.
 These guidelines focus primarily on home care for infected persons or persons showing symptoms of COVID-19, targeting spouses, parents and other family members without formal healthcare training.
-While not a major focus of existing guidelines, home care in the context of COVID-19 should also look into home care services provided by professional/formal care providers, home care for populations not contracted with COVID-19 but require additional care at home during the pandemic, and vulnerable people living alone.
+Given the prolonged and all-encompassing impact of the COVID-19 pandemic, home care in the context of COVID-19 should also look into home care services provided by professional/formal care providers, home care for populations not contracted with COVID-19 but require additional care at home during the pandemic, and vulnerable people living alone.
+These home care contexts in relation to the COVID-19 pandemic will be discussed in the rest of the sections in this Report.
+It should be noted that the latest version of the WHO guidelines on home care for COVID-19 patients added a new pointer on the needs of the patients' care providers, including those who need to look after also non-infected dependents requiring extra care.(17)

-Home care contexts during COVID-19
+Section 2: Home care contexts during COVID-19